Guide to Filing a Criminal Revision in Singapore

-Since then, however, there have been several instances where the High Court has used its powers of revision to enhance sentences.
+Since then, however, there have been several instances where the General Division of the High Court has used its powers of revision to enhance sentences.

 For example, an appellant had initially pleaded guilty in the District Court to a total of 10 charges under the Computer Misuse Act and the Penal Code for using cloned bank cards to withdraw money from various ATMs.
 He was sentenced to 5.5 years’ jail, and appealed against his sentence.

 On appeal, the High Court not only dismissed the appellant’s contentions, but also used its revisionary powers to enhance his sentence to 8.5 years.
 One reason for doing so was due to the need to deter others from threatening the security of the country’s financial institutions.

 In another case involving extortion and outrage of modesty, the High Court interpreted the petitioner’s very action of bringing the petition for criminal revision as a sign of his unrepentance and lack of remorse.
 This was coupled with other aggravating factors such as his “reprehensible” conduct in forcing the victim to perform degrading acts.
 The petitioner’s sentence was thus enhanced from 30 months’ jail and 4 strokes of the cane to 48 months’ jail and 6 strokes of the cane.

 Given the uncertainty surrounding this issue, you are advised to engage a criminal lawyer to properly evaluate your situation before making a final decision on whether to file a criminal revision.